How To Stop Dog Barking & Teach Your Dog To Be Quiet On Command

 A reader recently asked how to stop dog barking:

-Aside from the 3 simple steps that I mentioned in this article to stop dog barking, I can also offer the tips that worked for me…
+Aside from the 3 simple steps mentioned in this article to stop dog barking, I can also offer the exact tips that worked for me and my friends…

 Dog Bark Collars

-For what it’s worth, 2 of my friends have had success using bark collars.
+For what it’s worth, two of my friends have had success using bark collars.

 I’m not completely sold on that idea for myself.
 But I can’t deny that it has worked well for them:

-• One eventually was able to quit using the bark collar, and her dog is now well-behaved and quiet most of the time.
+• One friend only needed to use the bark collar for a few months — before her dog learned to stop barking.
+She quit using the bark collar altogether, and her dog is now well-behaved and quiet most of the time.

-• The other only uses it on rare occasion now (when guests are coming over) — just in case.
-At this point, simply having the collar on reminds the dog that she’s expected to be quiet.
+• The other friend only uses it on rare occasions now (when guests are coming over) — as a precaution.
+At this point, simply having the collar on reminds the dog that he’s expected to be quiet.

-How To Teach Your Dog To Be Quiet
+How I Taught My Dog To Be Quiet

-Personally (and I’m speaking from experience here), I think the easiest thing to do is to reward your dog when he is quiet.
+Personally (and I’m speaking from experience here), I think the easiest thing to do is to reward your dog for being quiet at the times when he is quiet.

-I’m not at all kidding!
-He looks at me now when he knows that he’s being quiet — and I do continue to praise him and give him a treat every time, now years later.
+I’m not at all kidding.
+To this day, he looks at me now whenever he knows that he’s being quiet.
+And yes, I do continue to praise him and give him a treat every time — even now, years later.

 1. You have to praise your dog every time he is quiet when he normally would not be (because there is something nearby that makes him want to bark).